Who is Steph?

 Climber—Photographer—Adventurer—Math&Data Nerd.

-In my life apart from climbing and outdoor adventure, I am a math & data nerd.
-From Sept 2014 to June 2019, I taught calculus at Western Washington University in Bellingham, Washington.
-In July 2019, I moved to Boulder, Colorado, where I completed a Masters in Applied Mathematics at the University of Colorado Boulder and in July 2022 took a job working as a Monitoring & Data Analyst for LongPath Technologies, an oil and gas monitoring service provider that uses revolutionary technology to detect gas emissions.
-I moved to Estes Park in March 2023, pursuing my dream of owning a small home nestled against the mountains.
-I am excited for all of the gripping data analysis, stunning mountain vistas, and exciting climbing adventures in my future.
+Outside of climbing and outdoor adventures, I’m a math and data enthusiast.
+From 2014 to 2019, I taught calculus at Western Washington University in Bellingham, Washington.
+In June 2019, I moved to Boulder, Colorado, where I completed a Master’s in Applied Mathematics at the University of Colorado Boulder.
+Shortly after this, I began working as a Monitoring & Data Analyst for LongPath Technologies, an oil and gas monitoring company using cutting-edge technology to detect emissions.

-□ 1.
-CLIMBING TRIP REPORTS.
-The bulk of my website is devoted to hundreds of trip reports from climbs (and some other adventures) I have done.
-My technical climbing skills developed during my undergraduate years at Stanford University (class of '06), situated just a few hours from Yosemite.
-Since then, I have lived numerous days following and continuing my parents' boot tracks, mountaineering and alpine climbing all over western North America and especially in the North Cascades of Washington (until 2019 at least, when I moved to Boulder).
-A serious climbing accident/injury in September 2010 forced me away from climbing for a couple of years, but soon as I could get back on the rock it seems I have been on an insatiable quest for adventure, with renewed motivation, appreciation, wisdom, energy, and strength.
+The heart of my site is hundreds of trip reports from climbs (and a few other adventures) I’ve tackled over the years.
+My technical climbing skills took root during my undergraduate days at Stanford University (Class of ’06), just a few hours from Yosemite.
+Since then, I’ve spent countless days — often in my parents’ boot tracks — mountaineering and alpine climbing throughout western North America, especially in the North Cascades of Washington.
+A serious climbing accident in September 2010 kept me off the rock for a couple of years, but when I returned, it was with renewed energy, deeper appreciation, and a stronger drive for adventure.
 Climb on!

 -----